Turkey hands jail sentences to journalists

 Amnesty International's Turkey campaigner Milena Buyum lambasted the trial during which the prosecution "failed to produce a shred of evidence" of any criminal wrongdoing.

-"These politically motivated sentences are clearly intended to instill fear and silence any form of dissent," she said in a statement.
+"These politically motivated sentences are clearly intended to instil fear and silence any form of dissent," she said in a statement.

 According to the P24 press freedom group, there are over 160 journalists behind bars in Turkey, most of whom were arrested under the state of emergency imposed after the coup attempt in July 2016.